ilya-aby/grambrandt/README.md

 - Infinite scroll with progressive fetching of more artwork from the API
 - Dynamically generated content from JavaScript post objects
 - "Ask Perplexity" about the artist & work
+- Filter options to view more or less popular work and filter by artwork type

 ## Technologies Used